CinemaSins: Everything Wrong With...

-Each episode consists of one video playing about 15-20 minutes or more, but four episodes (Transformers: Age of Extinction, and the first three episodes of Star Wars) were split into two parts due to video overruns; the Furious 7 episode was also split into two videos but had the audio outtakes separated into another video.
+Each episode consists of one video playing about 15–20 minutes or more, but four episodes (Transformers: Age of Extinction, and all three films of the Star Wars prequel trilogy) were split into two parts due to video overruns; the Furious 7 episode was also split into two videos but had the audio outtakes separated into another video.
 Zack Snyder's Justice League's video was also split because of the 4-hour runtime, but unlike the first four instances, the film had two parts uploaded on two separate days (September 23 and 28, 2021), and a full version with the two parts combined was uploaded four days later on October 2.
 As of August 9, 2018, audio outtakes are now uploaded as a separate video starting with Cloud Atlas.

-Certain stock criticisms are used as running gags, a number of which are ironic references to certain films, such as someone/something having "gone to the Prometheus School Of Running Away From Things" (used when a character runs from a fast-moving or falling object in a straight line ahead of it instead of to the side to avoid it completely), and "[Insert Character] would be excellent at CinemaSins" (used when a character says something in a scene that would have been counted as a sin by Scott had he said it instead), or "No one will be seated during the..." suggesting that a given scene is excessively boring or drawn out.
+Certain stock criticisms are used as running gags, a number of which are ironic references to certain films, such as someone/something having "gone to the Prometheus School Of Running Away From Things" (used when one or more characters flee from a fast-moving or falling object in a straight line ahead instead of perpendicular to it to avoid the object completely), and "[Insert Character] would be excellent at CinemaSins" (used when a character mentions a would-be sin in a scene that would have already been counted as one by Scott had he said it instead), or "No one will be seated during the..." suggesting that a given scene is excessively boring or drawn out.
 Sometimes these criticisms are used in a doubly-ironic fashion within the very films that they reference, such as the alien characters in Signs being sinned for having "the same weakness as the aliens in Signs".
 Sometimes they allow Scott to be self-referential.
 For example, one stock criticism known as the "my college girlfriend" sin involves Scott making a reference to a sexual encounter he claims he had with a girlfriend while in college by commenting that a line said by a character in a particular scene was said by either himself or his girlfriend during that encounter.
-During every movie made by a Comcast company, like Universal or DreamWorks, a "Comcast" sin is always played first.
+During every film made by a Comcast company, like Universal or DreamWorks, a "Comcast" sin is always played first.
 Whenever a film title is mentioned in a movie, "Roll Credits" (or its similar text) sin is played.